 These super-smart Korean dogs are so popular in their home country, they’re designated a national treasure.
 They’re known for their independence and stubborn nature, making them a better fit for more experienced dog owners.
 However, once they become bonded to their owners, they display fierce loyalty.

 Beloved for its wrinkled features, the Shar-Pei was bred as a guard dog in China.
 As a result, this breed is generally more aloof with people and wary of strangers.
 They are loyal to their owners and benefit greatly from early training and socialisation.

 Devoted and intelligent, the American Foxhound loves companionship and exercise.
 This breed isn’t as affectionate as others, however, preferring to play or run with family members rather than snuggle.
 The American Foxhound is now one of the rarest dog breeds.

 This handsome breed is powerful and hardworking, with many working as sled dogs in Alaska.
 They’re known for their dominance, strong pack mentality, and independent streak.
 Malamutes can be great family dogs, but they’re not motivated to please humans in the same way other breeds can be, so they need extra training and socialisation.

 The least affectionate breeds were often developed to be hunting or guard dogs, which explains their desire for independence—and for a job.
 If you adopt one of these breeds, it’s important to provide lots of training, socialisation, and exercise.
+If you can’t be around as much as you like, hire a local pet sitter who offers dog boarding on Rover.com so that your dog receives the attention they deserve.
 With the proper attention to their needs, any of these dogs will become a devoted family member, even if they don’t spend a lot of time on your lap.